 ArcIMS Application Server.
-The ArcIMS Application Server runs as a background process (Windows® service/UNIX® daemon) and handles the load distribution of incoming requests.
+The ArcIMS Application Server runs as a background process (Windows[®] service/UNIX[®] or Linux[®] daemon) and handles the load distribution of incoming requests.
 It also catalogs which services are running on which ArcIMS Spatial Servers.
 Using this information, the Application Server dispatches an incoming request to the appropriate Spatial Server.

-Since the Application Server can only process requests written in ArcXML, connectors are needed to either pass the ArcXML straight through or translate third party syntax such as ColdFusion, Active Server Pages (ASP), or JavaServer Pages (JSP) prior to forwarding the ArcXML request to the Application Server as shown below.
+Since the Application Server can only process requests written in ArcXML, connectors are needed to either pass the ArcXML straight through or translate third party syntax such as ColdFusion, Active Server Pages (ASP), .NET, or JavaServer[TM] Pages (JSP) prior to forwarding the ArcXML request to the Application Server as shown below.

-ArcIMS Connectors Generate ArcXML Before Sending Request to the ArcIMS Application Server
+ArcIMS Connectors Generate ArcXML Before Sending Requests to the ArcIMS Application Server